m7a/bo-d5man2/README.md

 One can press [F2] to create a new page.
 To do this, the input at the prompt needs to be in format `SECTION NAME` i.e. the new page's section followed by its name.
+D5Man TUI then clears the prompt.

+In case of a regular page, it directly asks for a space-separated list of tags to assign to the page.
+Common tags are displayed in the _Query Results_ while this mode is active.
+After pressing [ENTER], a predefined template is copied to a new file and opened it in the configured editor.

-[F2] will then copy a predefined template to a new file and open it in the configured editor.
-Note that this function only supports Document-Root organization for creating new files.
-If SECTION is set to 43 then a task rather than a page will be created.
+If SECTION is set to 43 then metadata about the task is also queried from the prompt (press [ENTER] to continue) and afterwards a task rather than a page is be created.

+This function only supports Document-Root organization for creating new files.

+### [F4] -- All

+Displays all results for the given query (default).
+Queries will return tasks as well as documents depending on which matches the input string.

+### [F6] -- Docs

+Hides tasks from the result list.

-## D5Man TUI Task Management
+## [F7], [F8], [F9] -- D5Man TUI Task Management

 Since package version 1.0.54, D5Man provides some basic means to manage “tasks”, i.e. TODO lists or issues or the like.
 The idea behind this scheme is